 The nature of the trade is such that there are species that may become extinct in the wild in the near future, due to the fact that these species have limited distribution and natural populations are being decimated.
 Another alarming aspect of this illegal trade is that the seed stock is being depleted and large plants with an estimated age of over 100 years are being removed from the veld.
 From an ecological point of view, these large and ancient “mother plants”, which actually may only be the size of a man’s fist, play a critical role in the survival of species.
 Removing the ancient surviving plants from the ecosystem means that the population is unable to produce large quantities of seeds required to re-populate the colony.

 What to do if you suspect plant poaching:

 • Report suspicious activity to CapeNature.
 Contact details can be found at www.capenature.co.za/contact-u...

 • You may remain anonymous.
 Dialling 10111 from anywhere in South Africa put you through to the police station nearest to you.

 • Try to get vehicle registration number and description and any additional information, but only if you can do so safely and discreetly.

 • Never try to intervene or confront these people.
 Confrontation may put your life at risk – remember you could be dealing with seasoned criminals.

 • Report suspected illegal activity immediately and allow the law enforcement officers to deal with them so that we can be assured of their arrest and prosecution.

-Help us to protect our environment for our children and for the coming generations.
+Help us to protect our environment for our children and for future generations.
 We are deeply grateful to all who partner with us in combatting the scourge of illegal plant trafficking.
 You can also read all about biodiversity crime here.